 Barzolvolimab is a humanized monoclonal antibody that specifically binds the receptor tyrosine kinase KIT and potently inhibits its activity.
 KIT is expressed in a variety of cells, including mast cells, and its activation by its ligand SCF regulates mast cell growth, differentiation, survival, chemotaxis and degranulation.
 Barzolvolimab is designed to block KIT activation by disrupting both SCF binding and KIT dimerization.
-Celldex believes that by targeting KIT, barzolvolimab may be able to inhibit mast cell activity and decrease mast cell numbers to provide potential clinical benefit in mast cell related diseases.
+We believe that by targeting KIT, barzolvolimab may be able to inhibit mast cell activity and decrease mast cell numbers to provide potential clinical benefit in mast cell related diseases.

-In certain inflammatory diseases, such as chronic spontaneous urticaria ("CSU"), also known as chronic idiopathic urticaria ("CIU") and chronic inducible urticaria ("CIndU"), mast cell degranulation plays a central role in the onset and progression of the disease.
+In certain inflammatory diseases, such as chronic spontaneous urticaria (CSU), also known as chronic idiopathic urticaria (CIU) and chronic inducible urticaria (CIndU), mast cell degranulation plays a central role in the onset and progression of the disease.
 In June 2020, we completed a randomized, double-blind, placebo-controlled, single ascending dose escalation Phase 1a study of barzolvolimab in healthy subjects (n=32; 8 subjects per cohort, 6 barzolvolimab; 2 placebo).
 Subjects received a single intravenous infusion of barzolvolimab at 0.3, 1.0, 3.0, or 9.0 mg/kg or placebo.
 The objectives of the study included safety and tolerability, pharmacokinetics (PK) and pharmacodynamics (tryptase and stem cell factor) and immunogenicity.
 Tryptase is an enzyme synthesized and secreted almost exclusively by mast cells and decreases in plasma tryptase levels are believed to reflect a systemic reduction in mast cell burden in both healthy volunteers and in disease.
 Data from the study were featured in a late breaking presentation at the European Academy of Allergy and Clinical Immunology (EAACI) Annual Congress 2020 in June.
 Barzolvolimab demonstrated a favorable safety profile as well as profound and durable reductions of plasma tryptase, consistent with systemic mast cell suppression.

 These data supported expansion of the barzolvolimab program into mast cell driven diseases, including initially in CSU and CIndU, diseases where mast cell degranulation plays a central role in the onset and progression of the disease.
 The prevalence of CSU and CIndU is approximately 0.5-1% of the total population or up to 1 to 3 million patients in the United States alone (Weller et al. 2010.
 Hautarzt.
 61(8), Bartlett et al. 2018.
 DermNet.
 Org).
 CSU presents as itchy hives, angioedema or both for at least six weeks without a specific trigger; multiple episodes can play out over years or even decades.
 About 50% of patients with CSU achieve symptomatic control with antihistamines or leukotriene receptor antagonists.
 Omalizumab, an IgE inhibitor, provides relief for roughly half of the remaining antihistamine/leukotriene refractory patients.
 Consequently, there is a need for additional therapies.
 CIndUs are forms of urticaria that have an attributable cause or trigger associated with them, typically resulting in hives or wheals.
-Celldex is exploring coldinduced, dermographism (scratch-induced) and cholinergic (exercise-induced) urticarias.
+We are exploring cold-induced, dermographism (scratch-induced) and cholinergic (exercise-induced) urticarias.
+In June and July 2022 respectively, we announced the initiation of Phase 2 studies in both CSU and CIndU.